spray/spray-template/README.markdown

 ## _spray_ Template Project

-This projects provides a starting point for your own _spray-server_ on _spray-can_ endeavors.
+This projects provides a starting point for your own _spray-server_ endeavors.
-The branch you are currently looking at is targeted at

-- SBT 0.11.2
+There are two branches:

+* The `master` branch provides a template for a _spray on Jetty_ application.
+* The `spray-can` branch provides a template for a _spray on spray-can_ application.

+You are currently on the `spray-can` branch.
+The template application here uses the following dependencies:

 - Scala 2.9.1
 - Akka 1.3.1
 - _spray-server_ 0.9.0
 - _spray-can_ 0.9.3
+- SBT 0.11.2
 - sbt-revolver 0.6.0

-Boot strap your application by following these steps:
+Follow these steps to get started:

 1. Git-clone this repository.